-Warren Kluber, B.A., English, Lewis and Clark College.
+Warren Kluber, B.A., English, Lewis & Clark College

 Emily Madison, B.A., English & Theatre, Washington University in St. Louis; M.F.A., Dramaturgy, Columbia University.

-Areas of specialization: Shakespeare and Performance, contemporary American drama.
+Areas of specialization: Shakespeare and performance, contemporary drama

-Meadhbh McHugh, B.A., Trinity College Dublin; M.F.A.
+Meadhbh McHugh, B.A.
+Drama and English, Trinity College Dublin; M.F.A.
 (Playwriting), The Lir Academy at Trinity College Dublin.

 Areas of specialization: Irish theatre, culture, literature and society; modern drama; contemporary playwriting.

-Research interests: Modern Irish drama; theatre and nation; gender studies; music and theatre; postcolonial theory; feminist criticism; playwriting in contemporary theatre culture; women in theatre.
+Research interests: Modern Irish drama; women in theatre; theatre and nation; music, sound, poetics and drama; playwriting in contemporary theatre culture.